inBeat/inbeat-website/content/top-influencers/instagram/yoga/united-states/boston/_index.md

 ---
-title: Top 10 Yoga Instagram Influencers In Boston In 2023
+title: Top 10 Yoga Instagram Influencers In Boston In 2024
 description: >-
-  Find top yoga Instagram influencers in Boston in 2023.
-Most popular hashtags: #boston #yoga #bostonyoga #bostonfitness.
+  Find top yoga Instagram influencers in Boston in 2024.
+Most popular hashtags: #yoga #bostonyoga #boston.
 platform: Instagram
-hits: 17
+hits: 27
-text_top: See the most popular Instagram accounts on inBeat.
+text_top: Identify the best Instagram profiles on inBeat.
-text_bottom: inBeat has 17 Instagram influencers like this in Boston, United States for you to work with.
+text_bottom: inBeat holds 27 Instagram influencers like this in Boston, United States for you to collaborate.
 profiles:
   - username: "africarubiop"
     fullname: >-